redbooth/redbooth-ruby/README.md

 To know the real response of this request you just need to perform the same request once the retry-after time passed.

-In the client we handle this work for you by waiting and repeating the request if needed, but if you want to perform the retry method in any other way (renqueue the job for instance) you should declare it in the client initialize process:
+In the client we handle this work for you by waiting and repeating the request if needed, but if you want to perform the retry method in any other way (enqueue the job for instance) you should declare it in the client initialize process:

 ```Ruby
 client = RedboothRuby::Client.new(session, retry: -> { |time|  YourFancyJob.enque_in(time, params) })